rodrigues177/Q00118/README.md

 When monitoring and preventing potentially hazardous asteroid impacts, based on our results, scientists can collect the data of and look into two main features of asteroids - the Minimum Orbit Intersection and Absolute Magnitude.
 With these values, we will be able to determine whether they are hazardous or not.

-We also developed 2 predictive models that work well with this type of data: a artificial neural network (which takes some time to train but is a near-perfect classifier) and a stacking model (which is good and fast).
-This models could be applied in a real world setting to filter down the number of asteroid threats that should be thoroughly analysed by an astronomer."
+We also developed 2 predictive models that work well with this type of data: an artificial neural network (which takes some time to train but is a near-perfect classifier) and a stacking model (which is good and fast).
+These models could be applied in a real world setting to filter down the number of asteroid threats that should be thoroughly analysed by an astronomer.

 ### Future Work